4 key questions to ask before your ServiceNow project starts

 - More productive people

 And do you know what?
 Even if people see this ServiceNow implementation as a wonderful thing there will still be a resistance of some sort.
 We’re human – it’s inevitable.
 There may be doubts over clarity or timing or some such, but there will be resistance.
 This resistance should be encouraged!
-Ask for it, raise it, encourage it.
+Ask for it, raise it, encourage it and do something with that valuable information.

 Doing a Readiness Assessment early on allows a formal way for potential sources of resistance to be uncovered from a range of different perspectives: Managers, Change Agents, End Users, Fulfillers and so on.